Yufei-L/2019-431/CLASSES/CLASS03/README.md

 1. *Numlock* is a daily morning news brief about numbers in the news that sometimes has some interesting stuff.
 Visit https://numlock.substack.com/subscribe to check it out and sign up to get the emails, if you're interested.
 There is also a paid subscription option if you're interested.
 2. You may also be interested in *Significant Digits* from FiveThirtyEight - it's one of the newsletters at https://fivethirtyeight.com/newsletter/ - they also have a weekly newsletter which I subscribe to, along with other more specialized pieces.
+3. Someone asked "Have you ever been called Dr. Strangelove?"
+I am torn as to the best reply (other than "not yet".)
+    - "You can’t fight in here.
+This is a war room."
+    - Love is something of a strange name to grow up with, certainly, or at least it was in the US in the 1970s, but it’s a good thing to be named for.
+    - From http://howmanyofme.com/search/, there are 663 people in the U.S. named Thomas Love.
+    - The most famous Thomas E. Love is the [billionaire owner and founder of Love’s Travel Stops and Country Stores](https://en.wikipedia.org/wiki/Tom_Love).
+No relation, that I know of.
+4. Someone asked "I just wonder why do people use R very much in stats and not matlab and python."
+    - R is designed and maintained for data science and statistics, mainly.
+    - Python, for instance, is a very appealing general purpose programming language.
+It's not a competition.
+In class, I want you to demonstrate your facility with R, but in life, use what works.

 ## One Last Thing